-The maximum number of students in any class with be 15, with up to two alternates selected.
-The alternates will be allowed to participate in the program until the day clinical begins.
-Alternates must attend all classes and meet all course requirements, including grade requirements, attendance, exams, homework, and skills labs.
+The maximum number of students in any class is 15, with one alternate student selected.
+The alternate will be allowed to participate in the program until the day clinical begins.
+Alternate students must attend all classes and meet all course requirements, including grade requirements, attendance, exams, homework, and skills labs.
 As a seat in the program becomes available, the alternate will be offered a permanent place in the program.
 On the first day of clinical, only 15 students may continue.
-If no seat is available, the alternates will not be able to continue in the program.
+If no seat is available, the alternate will not be able to continue in the program.
+The alternate student will be granted admission into the next cohort if there is no seat available when clinicals begin.